 How to write an exceptional executive summary for business plans

-What a book summary is to book, what a trailer is to the movie, what a preamble is to a constitution and an executive summary is to your business plan.
+What a book summary is to book, what a trailer is to the movie, what a preamble is to a constitution and what an executive summary is to your business plan.

 Executive summary is an introduction, an opening statement, and your chance at a first impression.